DistributedDesigns/shared_types/readme.md

 	- `command`: User commands.
 One per transaction!
 	- `account_action`: Changes to a user's account state.
 	- `quote`: Shouldn't have to be used since quotes aren't logged using the `audit_event` RMQ channel
-- 'Content' can be the formatted xml for commands or quotes, or semi-structured text for account actions
+- `Content` can be the formatted xml for commands or quotes, or semi-structured text for account actions

 ```go
 type AuditEvent struct {